-Getting there: From Cambridge Station, you can walk to the Botanic Gardens bus stop and a 20-minute bus ride will take you to the park.
+Getting to Wandlebury Country Park by train: From Cambridge station, a 20-minute bus ride will take you to the park.

 Hermitage of Braid & Blackford Hill, Edinburgh

 The Old Hermitage House is a fantastic place to enjoy the great outdoors.
 As well as woodland, there is scrubland, grassland, and the Braid Burn – all of which house a variety of wildlife.
-Keep an eye out for green woodpeckers, and if you’re lucky you may see herons, kestrels and kingfishers too.
-Other attractions include the Ice House and a pump system along the burn which was used to provide running water to the House.
+Keep an eye out for green woodpeckers, and if you’re lucky you may see herons, kestrels, and kingfishers too.

 The Hermitage is designated an ancient woodland, as there have been trees on this site for over 300 years.
-Beech, ash and sycamore trees are common, mainly dating from the early 19th century, but there are some older specimens which have grown over 40m tall!
+Beech, ash, and sycamore trees are common, mainly dating from the early 19th century, but there are some older specimens which have grown over 40m tall!
 They are at their best in autumn, with red and orange leaves falling from the trees creating a stunning environment to enjoy.

 Cardinham Woods, Cornwall